-12 Surprising Examples of Clickbait Headlines That Work
+14 Surprising Examples Of Clickbait Headlines That Work

 For products that customers usually have to buy on a regular basis, this can be a huge relief.

-For example, if you know that people often have to buy hair flat irons every 3 years, you can market your flat iron as being “The Last Flat Iron You Will Ever Need” if it lasts 10+ years.
+For example, if you know that people often have to buy hair flat irons every three years, you can market your flat iron as being “The Last Flat Iron You Will Ever Need” if it lasts 10+ years.

 Customers will be happy to know they can save time or money by making a one-time purchase.

-Headlines like “You Won’t Believe THIS Hack!” and often the worst offenders when it comes to clickbait-y, misleading titles.
+Headlines like “You Won’t Believe THIS Hack!” are often the worst offenders when it comes to clickbait-y, misleading titles.

-To be effective (and not tick off your audience), you’ll want to be a bit more descriptive.
+To be effective, you’ll want to be a bit more descriptive.

 Some examples of “You won’t believe…” headlines done right include: